Thought of the Moment - 2003Sep21

 Career Progression

-Three senior management people shared their secrets.
-On the panel were a headhunter, HR and a GM with global responsibilities.
+Three senior management people shared their secrets on careers.
+These were a headhunter, HR and a GM with global responsibilities.

 The GM was frank.
 Whereas the others talked about cultural fit, honesty, awareness of your "customer", being nice to everyone, etc...... the GM stated that to keep your job, you need to show every 6 months that you contribute something new and unique to the organization.
 When there is a problem you need to "prescribe not describe" the situation.
 Then you need to deliver the solution.